voucherifyio/voucherify-nodejs-sdk/README.md

 ## Changelog

 - **2016-11-15** - `2.0.0` - Rewritten SDK, added missing API methods, updated README.
-Backward capability is provided but we strongly recommend to migrate [deprecated methods](#deprecated-methods) to new namespaces
+Backward capability is provided but we strongly recommend to follow the [migration from version 1.x](#migration-from-1.x)
 - **2016-12-01** - `1.23.2` - Support gift vouchers in utils
 - **2016-11-15** - `1.23.1` - Validate init options
 - **2016-10-26** - `1.23.0` - Error handling improved - passing error object in response to rejected request